 To add an instance, for example, to the policy:

-Click Add Instances.
-The list of instances (see Figure 3‑9) you have in the policy’s account appears.
-The Choose Region list allows you to switch between different regions.
+In the Add Backup Targets menu, select Instances.
+The list of instances you have in the region for the policy’s account appears.
+The Region list allows you to switch between different regions.
 You can use the free text search, column-based sorting, or pagination if there are a lot of instances and you are seeking a specific one.

 Note: Although you can add backup objects from different regions in the same policy, in many cases it is not a good practice to do so.

-Select an instance you want to back up and click Add Selected.
+Select the instance that you want to back up and select Add Selected.
 This will add the requested instance to the screen in the background and remove it from the popup window, although it does not close the popup.
 You can add as many instances as you want up to the limit of your licence.
-Click Close when finished.
+Select Close when finished.

-Back in the Backup Targets screen, you can see the instance on the list of instances.
-You have buttons to remove it from the policy and a Configure button.
+Back in the Backup Targets screen, you can see the instance in the list of instances.
+You have an option to remove it from the policy and a Configure button.
+Select the instance and then select Configure to review which volumes to back up and other options.

 By default, all EBS volumes which are attached to this instance will be backed up.
 If a volume gets detached from or attached to the instance, it will not interfere with the normal operations of the policy.
-In every backup, CPM will check which volumes are attached to the instance and take snapshots of them.
-Click Home and go to the Policies tab again.
-In the Schedules column of the policy, click the backup times link.
-You will see the planned backups for this policy.
+In every backup, N2WS will check which volumes are attached to the instance and take snapshots of them.

 The backups will start automatically at the time configured previously in the schedule.

-If you want to initiate an immediate backup, click run ASAP in the Operations column.
+If you want to initiate an immediate backup, select a policy and then select Run ASAP.